mismasilfver-tw/pict-node-enhanced/README.md

    - Inline help text explaining advanced features
    - Interactive tutorials for new users
    - Examples showing how to use all features effectively

+9. **Database Integration**
+   - Move away from localStorage to database solution
+   - Persistent storage for saved scenarios and configurations
+   - User account management and authentication
+   - Shared scenarios and collaboration features
+   - Cloud synchronization across devices